-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 Politics

-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 Just before House Republicans re-elected Paul Ryan as their speaker, the Wisconsin Republican made a bold proclamation.